- Planning & Urban Development

 In 1990, the City of Portland adopted a historic preservation ordinance to recognize and preserve one of Portland's major assets - its rich collection of historic architecture and landscapes.
-The ordinance protects almost 2000 properties throughout the City, in neighborhoods as diverse as the Old Port, Stroudwater, Congress Street, the West End and Fort McKinley on Great Diamond Island.
+The ordinance protects almost 2000 properties throughout the City, in neighborhoods as diverse a the Old Port, Stroudwater, Congress Street, the West End and Fort McKinley on Great Diamond Island.

 The intent of the ordinance is not to prevent change, but to thoughtfully manage it, so that the unique character of these historic areas is retained.
 Designated properties are protected from demolition and proposed alterations or additions are reviewed to ensure compatibility with a property's original design.
 New construction within designated historic districts is also reviewed to ensure a respectful relationship between new and old.

 Today, the impact of the ordinance is clear: preserving historic resources stabilizes neighborhoods and makes economic sense.
-A walk or drive through any of Portland's eight historic districts reveals exciting changes, as more and more old buildings are carefully rehabilitated according to historic preservation standards and compatible new buildings are absorbed into the mix.
+A walk or drive through any of Portland's eleven historic districts reveals exciting changes, as more and more old buildings are carefully rehabilitated according to historic preservation standards and compatible new buildings are absorbed into the mix.

 In the Parkside neighborhood, for example, along streets once marked by deteriorated housing and absentee ownership, there are now refurbished houses with owner occupants who take pride in their properties and their neighborhood.
 Along Commercial Street, exciting new architecture has taken its place beside restored 19th century warehouses, proving that new buildings can be both contemporary and compatible with historic structures.
 Throughout the City's historic park system, master plans are being developed to insure that future improvements respect the parks' original designs.
 All of these projects have been facilitated by the City's historic preservation program.